Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 Learn more →Listen to the episode

-The practical answer from Jonny Miller’s conversation with Erick Godsey is this: you are not just reacting to reality.
-You are living inside a story your psyche built to keep you oriented, protected, and emotionally coherent.
-When that story stops working, the task is not to shame yourself, spiritually bypass the pain, or force a more inspirational belief.
-The task is to become conscious of the myth you are living, listen to the parts of you that have been exiled, and choose the next true action from a more integrated center.1
+Most people assume they're reacting to reality as it is.
+What Erick Godsey suggests is more uncomfortable: you are living inside a story your psyche assembled, often before you chose it consciously, to keep you oriented and emotionally coherent.
+When that story stops working, the move that actually helps is unglamorous: become conscious of the myth you're living, listen to the parts of you that got exiled along the way, and choose your next true action from a more integrated center.

-Erick frames myths, archetypes, depression, grief, dreamwork, and truth-telling as different doors into the same work: self-authorship.
-The “shadow” is not only the ugly material you reject.
-It can also include courage, aggression, grief, desire, love, and purpose that you learned to keep outside awareness because they once felt unsafe.23
+Erick treats myths, archetypes, depression, grief, dreamwork, and truth-telling as different doors into the same work: self-authorship.
+The shadow holds more than the ugly material you reject.
+It can also contain courage, aggression, grief, desire, love, and purpose that you learned to keep outside awareness because they once felt unsafe.

 - repeating patterns that feel stronger than your conscious intentions;